-India gets 650,000 testing kits from China; looks for more supplies
+India gets 6,50,000 testing kits from China; looks for more supplies

 As its factories resumed operations after over a two-month grim battle against the coronavirus, China is busy tapping into the vast business opportunities of export of key medical goods, especially ventilators and personal protection equipment (PPE), across the world, including India, where both private and government bodies are placing orders for the import of these products.

-Two major consignments of medical kits were reported to have been sent to India from China earlier as part of efforts to step up testing specially in hotspots during the current lockdown in the country.
+Two major consignments of medical kits were reported to have been sent to India from China earlier as part of efforts to step up testing especially in hotspots during the current lockdown in the country.

 India has extended its ongoing lockdown to fight the coronavirus till May 3.
 It has reported 414 deaths due to the disease and 12,380 people have been infected by the disease in the country.